-In the table below ING counterparty credit risk portfolio is presented according to the regulatory approach.
+In the table below ING counterparty credit risk portfolio is presented.
 Under Pillar 1 ING uses the Current Exposure Method (Mark to Market method, in line with CRR art.
 274), which is a standard approach prescribed by the regulation.
 There are no exposures under the advanced, Internal Model Method (IMM) under Pillar 1.
-Under Pillar 2 however ING uses the IMM for FX and interest rate derivatives, which is a risk sensitive approach based on Monte Carlo simulations.
+Under Pillar 2 however, for FX and interest rate derivatives, ING uses a risk sensitive approach based on Monte Carlo simulations.